Britain's finance watchdog says EU access vital for healthy competition

-LONDON Access to markets and workers in the European Union after Britain leaves the bloc is essential for maintaining healthy competition in financial services and avoiding disruption, the UK's markets watchdog said on Tuesday.
+LONDON, April 18 Access to European Union markets and people after Britain leaves the bloc is essential for maintaining healthy competition in financial services, the country's markets watchdog said on Tuesday.

 The Financial Conduct Authority (FCA) set out the key principles for advising the government on EU withdrawal negotiations in its annual business plan for next year, with handling uncertainties surrounding Brexit a top priority.